livegnik/2way-poc-design/03-data/01-sqlite-layout.md

 #### Attribute table

 `app_N_attr` stores Attribute objects.
 Each Attribute references exactly one source Parent via `src_parent_id` and carries a value payload.
-Value representation is schema defined and stored in JSON.
+Value representation is schema-defined and stored in JSON.

 #### Edge table